mihir02badkur/To_Do_Application/README.md

 Use the chechbox to mark the task as done.
 The edit task feature works on right swiping the task.
 The delete task feature works on left swiping the task.
+Use the search icon on the top right to search a particular task.